-24. Plaintiff knew that proving that the individual officer defendants had concocted the charges against him would not be possible.
+24. Plaintiff knew that it would be impossible to prove that the individual officers had concocted the charges.

-25. Accordingly, even though he was innocent, plaintiff pleaded guilty to a drug offense on September 12, 2005, and received a sentence of four years imprisonment.
+25. Accordingly, even though he was innocent, plaintiff pleaded guilty to a drug offense on July 17, 2006, and received a sentence of four years imprisonment.